*Or, as I like to call it, Bubba Sous Vide.

 *Timing isn't critical - the steak can't get hotter than the water, so it can not overcook.
 This is part of the beauty of the technique.

-Remove the food from the bag, pat it dry, then sear on ripping high heat for about a minute a side to get a browned crust.
+Remove the food from the bag, pat it dry, then sear on ripping high heat.
+I go two minutes a side, rotating 90 degrees after one minute to get a diamond pattern of browned crust on the meat.
 It doesn't need any more cooking than that; it is already cooked to the doneness you want by the water bath.

 Instead of searing in a fry pan, I got my grill as hot as I could, then grilled the steaks for 2 minutes a side.
 I had nice browning, an impressive set of diamond grill marks.
 And the results?
 Oh...the results...Ohhhh...